jakubmarcinowski/nowaja-polsza-ua/README.md

 ### Production

-1. GATSBY_ENV = 'production' - This variable controls proper searchbot crawling options setup in hostname/robots.txt
+1. GATSBY_ENV = This variable should ve set to 'development' at first to prevent searchbots from crawling the production website at first when it's not ready, and then changed to 'production' when we want the searchbots to index the site for search engines - This variable controls proper searchbot crawling options setup in hostname/robots.txt
 2. CONTENTFUL_ENV = 'master'
 3. CONTENTFUL_SPACE_ID - found in contentful Settings/API keys/content delivery preview tokens
 4. CONTENTFUL_DELIVERY_TOKEN - found in contentful Settings/API keys/content delivery preview tokens